rohitkjohnedu/my_yade/doc/sphinx/potentialparticles.rst

 Visualization
 ^^^^^^^^^^^^^
 Visualization of the :yref:`PotentialParticle` and :yref:`PotentialBlock` shape classes is offered using the qt environment (OpenGL).
 Additionally, the :yref:`yade.export.VTKExporter.exportPotentialBlocks` function and :yref:`PotentialParticleVTKRecorder` and :yref:`PotentialBlockVTKRecorder` engines can be used to export geometrical and interaction information of the analyses in vtk format (visualized in Paraview).
-It should be noted that currently the :yref:`PotentialBlockVTKRecorder` records the inner, rounded potential particle, rather than the actual particle with sharp edges and flat faces.
+It should be noted that currently the :yref:`PotentialBlockVTKRecorder` records a rounded approximation of the particle, rather than the actual particle with sharp corners and edges.

 In the qt environment, the :yref:`PotentialParticle` shape class is visualized using the Marching Cubes algorithm, and the level of display accuracy can be determined by the user.
 This is controlled by the parameters: